-Navigate to Developers > Webhooks and click Add Webhook.
+Navigate to Developers > Webhooks and click +Webhook.

-Navigate to Standard notification from the All Webhooks list and click Add.
+Navigate to Standard webhook from the All Webhooks list and click Add.

-Enter the following details in the Transport section:
+Enter the following details in the General > Server Configuration section:

-Enter the username and password created in the Authentication field to allow Adyen to communicate with your Chargebee site.
+Enter the username and password you created in the respective fields under Security > Basic authentication to allow Adyen to communicate with your Chargebee site.

 Switch back to your Chargebee site and enable the checkbox to confirm you have added the URL to your Adyen account and click Done.

 Contact Adyen's support to enable RECURRING_CONTRACT notifications on your Adyen account to charge customers on a recurring basis.
 You can skip this step if this is already enabled on your Adyen account.